tomeeeS/ScrollPickerDemo/README.md

     val dates: ArrayList< Date > = arrayListOf(Date(), Date(), Date())
     val colors: Set< String > = setOf("red", "green", "blue")
 ```
+Remember, you can data-bind on these items too if you wrap them into ObservableField.
 * A Collection of integers can have arbitrary values and it's not limited to only a range of positives as with NumberPicker.
 No more conversion to strings and giving up of easy handling of int values is necessary.
 * No setMinValue and setMaxValue call is necessary.
 Just set your Collection.